Bodytrak Significantly Improves Worker Health and Wellbeing – and Reduces Costs

 How can Bodytrak help long distance drivers in road and rail?

-Health risks for long distance drivers are well documented, and falling asleep at the wheel is a top concern for logistics and haulage organisations.
+Health risks for long distance drivers are well documented, and falling asleep at the wheel is a top concern for transport and haulage organizations.
 Bodytrak can help by detecting sudden changes to posture and body position, including sleepy head nods, creating an audio and visual alert to the driver and a central control centre so that the driver can be told to rest.

 So, can Bodytrak drive longer term cost savings?